These Hajiki Tofu Burgers with Ginger Miso Dressing take me make to Greenwich Village in the 1990s!

 I went vegetarian while attending Parsons School of Design in the early 90s.
 I worked my way through school as a shift supervisor at my local CVS, and I commuted into Manhattan from New Jersey.
 Between my monthly train pass and the many art supplies I needed for my classes, I didn’t have too much money leftover.
 All of my friends were broke, too, so I was in good company.
 Whenever we did splurge on a meal out, it was someplace inexpensive.

 As the years went on, I continued to frequent Dojo.
 The prices of the burgers didn’t change, although the burger size seemed to get smaller and smaller every time I had one.
-With the influx of vegan restaurants in New Yorks City, I haven’t eaten at Dojo in a while.
-It’s still there, and they still serve Soy Burger Dinners and Hajiki Tofu Burgers.
-They’re both $7.95, which still seems like a good deal to me.
+With the influx of vegan restaurants in New York City, I began to frequent it less and less over the years.

 Homemade Hajiki Tofu Burgers